-Diversification Natural Sciences 10 cr.
+Natural Sciences 10 cr.

 Three courses required for a total of 10 credits The 3 courses must include a biological science (DB) and a physical science (DP).
-The third course can be from either DB, DP, or DO categories listed below.
+The third course can be either DB, DP, or DO.
 One of the 3 courses must have a lab (L).
 Courses below with an "L" are separate lab courses.